Springe direkt zu Inhalt

 Dates:

-We reserve the right to cancel this course, if fewer than 6 persons have been registered.
+We reserve the right to cancel this course if fewer than six persons have registered.
 The registered participants may be able to attend the next course if enough places are available.
-Please register latest 2 weeks before the course starts by the latest.
-The course takes place either online per WebEx or in PC-Pool C (Königsweg 67, 14163 Berlin).
+Please register at least 2 weeks before the course starts.
+The course occurs online via WebEx or PC-Pool C (Königsweg 67, 14163 Berlin).

 SPSS